The single most important Lean Objective

 "The Lean systems that we tried were too fragile.
 They just couldn't adapt to our unique environment."

 to a consultant that is familiar with your Systems2win tools.

-Build to Pitch, and make Pitch Visible
+Build to your Pitch Pulse, and make it visible

 It is often said that